Human experience practically writes itself. A detail of a mural painted by Alex “Defer” Kizu for Pow!Wow! 2020, a street art exhibition in Honolulu.

 Anthrograph: Not just another encyclopaedia of anthropology

 For over ten years, I maintained a site called the Anthrocyclopedia (paedia?).1 When I created it, I wrote on the home page, “In the future, I am hoping this will grow into a constantly-updated encyclopaedia of anthropology.”
 Well that never really happened, but instead it became a home mainly for lecture outlines that could be automatically converted into HTML/CSS/JS slideshows.
-The content grew and grew, but that site was also very reliant on community-contributed plugins to the Dokuwiki project.
+The content did grow, but that site became increasingly reliant on community-contributed plugins to the Dokuwiki project, many of whose development stalled and drifted out of compatibility with Dokuwiki itself.
 Now, finally, I’m rebooting.
 This is a brand new site, with brand new software to maintain it.
 Welcome, feel free to browse (and beware of bugs).

 How is the information here organized?

-The logo of my older site is a picture of a mwali, one of two kinds of shell valuables used in Kula exchange in the Trobriand Islands of Papua New Guinea.
+The logo of my older site was a picture of a mwali, one of two kinds of shell valuables used in kula exchange in the Trobriand Islands of Papua New Guinea.
 The picture comes from the record for “Shell Armlet, Papua New Guinea, Oceania.”
 1933.
 Pitt-Rivers Museum, University of Oxford. http://www.prm.ox.ac.uk/LGweb/body/1933_40_18.htm.

 Get in touch